-Lizette Escobedo currently serves as the Director of National Census Program at the NALEO Educational Fund where she is leading national efforts to ensure a full count amongst Latino Hard to Count Populations.
+Lizette Escobedo most recently served as National Director of Civic Engagement at the NALEO Educational Fund where she helped lead national efforts to ensure a full count amongst Latino Hard to Count Populations along with campaign to help get out the vote in Latino dense states.
 Prior to returning to the NALEO Educational Fund she worked as Communications Director at SEIU Local 2015, one of the largest long-term care local unions in the country representing over 386,000 long-term care workers.

 Lizette Escobedo has dedicated over twelve years of her career mobilizing and empowering communities to ensure they have a voice in the democratic process and to ensure they play an integral role in the policy and legislative issues that impact their communities and quality of life.
 In 2016 Lizette was elected to serve as delegate representing the 57th Assembly District and in 2018 was awarded the Franklin and Eleanor Roosevelt Democrat of the Year Award for the 57th Assembly District.
 In 2019 Lizette was named Woman of the Year by Majority Leader Ian Calderon (CA-AD 57).